bigb8/AquaResp/README.md

 #### Step 2 - installing Python and libraries
 ##### a.
 Right click on InstallPart2a.bat and choose "run as administrator"
-This initiates  Python installation for you
+This initiates  Python installation for you.

+If this fails, open the downloaded Python (InstallPython.exe), and make sure to enable the option "Add to PATH" during the first step of installation

 ##### b.
 Right click on InstallPart2b.bat and choose "run as administrator"
 This installs the libraries needed to run AquaResp 3.0 ASAP

+If this step is failing, open the command prompt (WinButton + R, write "cmd", and press enter), and run the installation commands for the specific library.
+The following are needed for AQ3

+python -m pip install bokeh
+python -m pip install numpy
+python -m pip install scipy
+python -m pip install matplotlib python -m pip install -U wxPython python -m pip install mcculw

 #### Step 3 - adding Icons to your desktop
 ##### Run InstallPart3.vbs
-This creates icons on the desktop
+This creates icons on the desktop.
+You can do that manually.